 Self-quarantine is appropriate for people who have been exposed to the new coronavirus and who are at risk for coming down with COVID-19.
 Health experts recommend self-quarantine for 14 days.

-Self-quarantine is recommended for people who have recently returned from traveling to a part of the world where COVID-19 is spreading rapidly or those who have knowingly been exposed to an infected person.
+Self-quarantine is recommended for people who knowingly been exposed to an infected person or who have recently returned from traveling to a part of the world where COVID-19 is spreading rapidly.

 - Using good hygiene and washing hands frequently

 - Not sharing things like towels and utensils

 - Staying at home